Crock-Linux/osticket-plugin-stats/README.md

 - date_from: optional, by default the first day of the current month.
 - date_to: optional, by default the last day of the month of date_from.

+In the [dashboard directory](https://github.com/sascocl/osticket-plugin-stats/tree/master/dashboard) is an example of a dashboard that uses the plugin for extracting the data of the statistics.

 License of the project: AGPL